 Every crabapple tree today came from seed at one time.
 Some are results of a chance seedling many years ago or are from someone’s breeding efforts.
 The crabapple trees with desired characteristics began being cultivated through grafting to be identical and to have the same genetic traits.
 As with full-size apples, you can’t plant a crabapple seed and get the same crabapple tree.

 Price per tree

-3-5′ (- 1/2” dia.)
-These trees will have a good root system with some possible branching.
-They will range in height between 3′ to 5′ with a diameter of 3/8” to 1/2”
+3-5′ ( 1/2” dia.)
+These trees will have a good root system with some possible branching but will mainly be whips.
+They will range in height between 3′ to 5′ with around a 1/2″ trunk diameter.

-Nitrogen is very mobile in the soil.
-You can apply a small amount of Nitrogen the following year as needed.
+Nitrogen is very mobile in the soil, and You can apply a small amount of nitrogen the following year as needed.
 The 2nd and 3rd numbers are Phosphorus and Potassium.
-Apply these two nutrients at or well before the time of planting, because they are basically immobile in the soil, they will need mixed in through the soil.
+Apply these two nutrients at or well before planting because they are immobile in the soil.
+Mix them through the soil.
 We recommend completing a soil test and making amendments for best results.

 Crabapple trees require a minimum of 6 hours of sunlight for growth and fruit production.
 Space trees 20′ apart and use at least 5′ cages to protect your trees.
 This protection will ensure your deer eat your fruit in a few years and not your trees this year.